allegro/blog/_posts/2023-01-15-dynamic-workload-balancing-in-hermes.md

 * **Hermes Frontend** acts as a gateway, receiving messages from publishers via its REST interface, applying necessary preprocessing, and eventually storing them in [Apache Kafka](https://kafka.apache.org/).

-* **Hermes Consumers** constitutes the delivery part of the system.
+* **Hermes Consumers** is a component that constitutes the delivery part of the system.
 Its role is to fetch messages from Kafka and push them to predefined subscribers while providing reliability mechanisms such as retries, backpressure, and rate limiting.
 For the sake of brevity, in the latter parts of the article, we’ll refer to a single instance of this module as a _consumer_.

 Since the rest of this post discusses topics that mainly pertain to the delivery side of the system, let’s turn our